Umi9973/A-name/Shiyun/Presence and prominence of safety entries (menu placement, iconography, label clarity)/gpt4o/README Presence and prominence of safety entries.md

-# DocuBase Safety Evaluation – Evidence Collection and Automated Scoring
+# Presence and prominence of safety entries

 This repository contains all files required to reproduce the evidence collection and automated scoring workflow for evaluating *“Presence and prominence of safety-related interface entries (menu placement, iconography, label clarity)”* in ChatGPT as part of Assignment 3 for the DocuBase measurement process.